 Aeroplan is by far the best program for Canadian travelers who want to maximize the value of their rewards.
 It’s not even debatable.
-We’ve talked about it a lot, but I wanted to share this post to make a strong impact so you would realize just how awesome it can be — and so you join our free webinar Monday (tomorrow) night!
+We’ve talked about it a lot, but I wanted to share this post to make a strong impact so you would realize just how awesome it can be!

 That’s what points whose value is literally unlimited are all about!